SaitoTech/saito-lite/README.md

 2. The amount of money a routing node can expect to get paid on their share of the overall work done by all routing nodes.

-The Routing Work associated with a transaction is the sum of the Golden Ticket chances it has imparted to it's Routers.
+The Routing Work associated with a transaction is the sum of the Golden Ticket chances it has imparted to its Routers.

-Stated on more way: A valid block can be formed at any time, but will only be profitable to it's Routers when the total Burn Fee is offset by the amount of fees included by the transaction in the block.
-The contribution to Routing Work from a transaction is it's fee.
+Stated one more way: A valid block can be formed at any time, but will only be profitable to its Routers when the total Burn Fee is offset by the amount of fees included by the transaction in the block.
+The contribution to Routing Work from a transaction is its fee.
 The Routing Work needed to include that transaction is increased each time it is routed through the network but the total Burn Fee needed for a given block is decreasing as the previous block gets further away in the past.

 If you're still confused don't feel bad: most people have trouble wrapping their head around the mechanism the first time.
 We encourage those interested in exploring the intricacies of the mechanism to read the [Saito Whitepaper](https://saito.io/saito-whitepaper.pdf).
 In addition to providing more details on technical and economic implementation, our whitepaper explains how to secure this mechanism against sybil attacks, block-flooding (spam) attacks and more issues that commonly arise in POW and POS-class mechanisms.